COGS18/COGS18.github.io/_build/projects/faq.md

 Check to make sure you imported your function before trying to call it.
 You will need to import any functions you write if you want to use them.

 #### I am trying to import specific functions from my module, but it says that my module does not exist?
 Check the location of the file that contains your functions.
-If your my_functions.py file is within a folder (let's say called modules), you would need to call from modules.my_functions import func1, func2 instead of just my_functions.
+If your my_functions.py file is within a folder (let's say called `modules;/`), you would need to call `from modules.my_functions import func1, func2` instead of just   `import mmy_functions`.

 More resources for importing modules: https://docs.python.org/3/tutorial/modules.html